-Century Properties Group Inc. (CPG), the property firm of former ambassador Jose E.B.
+Century Properties Group Inc. (CPG), the property firm of Executive Chairman of the Board Jose E.B.
 Antonio, has completed the listing and issuance of its maiden bond offering on Tuesday, raising P2.7 billion to partly finance the company’s capital expenditures (capex).

 In a statement, CPG said it initially planned to raise P2 billion with an oversubscription option of P1 billion via debt sale.
 Due to strong demand, the oversubscription allowance was exercised, therefore P2.7 billion worth of bonds was listed at the Philippine Dealing and Exchange Corp.

 “The company raised P2.7 billion in fresh funds that will be used to partly finance capex for select residential and commercial projects with completion dates ranging from 2017 to 2019, which in aggregate will total over 3,400 residential units and over 300,000 square meters of gross floor area,” CPG said.

 Antonio, who is also CPG chairman, said that the strong subscription take-up of the bonds will help the company fund its expansion and diversification projects and plans.

 “Not only will the bond enable us to diversify our funding sources, it also helps us get a step closer towards our goal of building a bigger and more diversified company,” Antonio said.

 “We are grateful for the success of our maiden bond issuance and the confidence accorded to us by the investing public.
 This is a testament to the company’s sound financial management and profitable business model,” he added.

 The bond offer is divided into three series: three-year bonds with 6 percent interest rate due 2017; five-year bonds to mature in 2020, with an interest of 6.6878 percent, and seven-year bonds with 6.9758 percent interest rate.